kushalj001/Black-Box-ML/_pages/about.md

 permalink: /about/
 ---

 I am an incoming MS CS grad student at University of California, San Diego.
-I completed my undergrad in Computer Science from Mumbai University, India.
-I have been working on ML/NLP problems for over 3 years now.
+I completed my undergrad in Computer Science from Mumbai University, India and have been working on ML/NLP problems for over 3 years now.
 I am currently working as an applied research scientist at [NeuralSpace AI](https://neuralspace.ai/).
 I am an avid football and Arsenal follower.
 I also like to read about Indian history and finding out about events and various philosophies that have shaped the world we currently live in.
 My research interests lie broadly in NLP.
 I have briefly explained my work and research experience below.

 ## Publications
 ### [Indic-Transformers: An Analysis of Transformer Language Models for Indian Languages](https://arxiv.org/abs/2011.02323)